Perpendicular ion heating in turbulence and reconnection: magnetic moment breaking by coherent fluctuations: Low- Alfv enic turbulence

 This picture of ion heating "switching on" due to the helicity barrier is, as we mentioned above, not new , and already predicted in \citet{meyrand2021} and \citet{squire2021}.
 Even more similar to this work, \citet{johnston2025} found using test particle simulations that ion heating in imbalanced turbulence depends on an phenomenological exponential suppression factor, controlled by the fluctuation amplitude at the scale at which the maximum frequency is reached, i.e. the transition-range break scale $k_h$ above.

-\am{Physical systems of imbalanced turbulence, for example the solar wind, are not in fact typically forced, and so the helicity barrier may not cause as sharp a transition to ion heating as suggested on the basis of forced numerical simulations \citep{meyrand2021,squire2021}.
-The scaling for the maximum heating rate (\ref{eq:hbqmax}) still applies, since the helicity barrier does still cause a steep transition range at scales larger than $\rho_p$.}
+Physical systems of imbalanced turbulence, for example the solar wind, are not in fact homogeneous nor forced in the usual way, and so the helicity barrier may not have sufficient time to reach steady state and cause as sharp a transition to ion heating as suggested on the basis of forced numerical simulations \citep{meyrand2021,squire2021}.
+The scaling for the maximum heating rate (\ref{eq:hbqmax}) still applies, since the helicity barrier does still cause a steep transition range at scales larger than $\rho_p$.